 Relational Coordination Collaborative

-Digitally Enabled Ecosystems for Innovation
+Digitally Enabled Ecosystems Innovation Lab

 The world is facing grand societal challenges of different kinds; climate, poverty, overpopulation, diseases and pandemics, conflicts and more.
 At their core, grand challenges can be defined as specific critical barriers that, if removed, would help solve an important societal problem with a high likelihood of global impact through widespread implementation.
 Much of the research conducted on grand challenges has focused on how organizations can contribute to solving grand challenges through bold ideas and unconventional, practical approaches.
 Because we live in a highly interdependent world, solutions often require multiple organizations working at multiple levels of action, sometimes in highly coordinated ways.